2104240031my/necco/necco-spec.md

-# necco: Nimble and Evolvable Channel Control
+# necco: Nimble and Elastic Channel Control

 ## Abstract
 This document defines properties common to all versions of the necco protocol, as well as specifications for version 1.

 ## 1. Overview
-"necco" (Nimble and Evolvable Channel Control) is a simple, lightweight, secure, and evolvable communication protocol that encrypts transmission channels within or above the transport layer.
+"necco" (Nimble and Elastic Channel Control) is a simple, lightweight, secure, elastic, and evolvable communication protocol that encrypts transmission channels within or above the transport layer.

 ## 2. Notational Conventions